 For Father’s Day, I wanted to make my husband a special breakfast.
-He LOVES those tiny tim donuts you get at fairs, so I thought I’d make him the homemade version.
-They work out really well for a breakfast because you can make the dough the night before, and all you have to do in the morning is fry them.
+He LOVES those tiny tim donuts you get at fairs, so I thought I’d make him some sour cream donut holes.

 - 2 cups all-purpose flour

 - 2 1/2 tsp baking powder